rymnc/quadratic-voting-parachain/README.md

 ## Protocol Design

 The quadratic voting protocol takes hints from Cardano's Governance Model, and is designed to be compatible with the [Spec](https://mdpi-res.com/d_attachment/information/information-13-00305/article_deploy/information-13-00305-v3.pdf?version=1655859835) defined.

 All stages of voting are restricted to the users that have an identity - and have not been slashed by the registrar.

 ### Stages of Voting

+0. A member of the technical committee kicks off the voting round.
+In the future, this can be swapped out for actual governance OR have it automated when the previous voting round is finalized.

 #### Proposal Phase (~1 week)

 1. A proposer creates a proposal and submits it to the chain, with a bond which will be returned to them upon vote execution.
+Each identity can only create one proposal per voting round.

 #### Pre Voting Phase (~1 week)